 Entomology is the study of insects.
-Insects have three body regions, three pairs of legs and one pair of antennae, wings in adult stage, typically two pair Spiders are Arachnida which have four pair of legs, two body regions and no antennae.
+Insects have three body regions, three pairs of legs and one pair of antennae, wings in adult stage, typically two pair.

+Spiders are Arachnida which have four pair of legs, two body regions and no antennae.
+Recommended Level is associated with the existing Unit numbers, which have also been adjusted in the workbook.